FLAK-ZOSO/Sista/docs/intro.rst

     #include <sista/sista.hpp>

-Otherwise, if you are using it as a header-only library, you can include it like this:
+Otherwise, if you are using it as a source library, you can include it like this:

 .. code-block:: cpp